aarumitt/personal-website/.prompt/dev_notes.md

 # AI Development Notes - Personal Portfolio Website

 ## Project Overview
-Built a complete 6-page personal portfolio website for Aarushi Mittal (MSIS + BSIS student at Indiana University Kelley School of Business) using HTML, CSS, and JavaScript.
+Built a complete 6-page personal portfolio website for Aarushi Mittal (MSIS + BSIS student at Indiana University Kelley School of Business) using HTML, CSS, and JavaScript, later converted to a Flask web application.
 The website showcases education, experience, projects, and skills with a cohesive pink/beige aesthetic and interactive features.
-The project involved extensive AI assistance for both successful implementations and challenging debugging scenarios.
+The project involved extensive AI assistance for both successful implementations and challenging debugging scenarios, culminating in a full Flask conversion while preserving all functionality.

 ## AI Prompt Logs